VincenzoManto/CodexBE/README.md

 ```
 5. Install the required Python libraries using `pip install -r requirements.txt`.
 6. Update the Python script configuration files located in the `ai_modules` directory with the appropriate API keys and credentials.
-7. Start the backend server by running `npm start`.
+7. Start the backend server by running `node index.js`.

 ## Usage